taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 ## Known issues

 ### Web servers
-The Litespeed web server installation scheme is currently incompatible with ELevate.
+The Litespeed web server installation scheme is currently incompatible with the no-panel Elevate configuration.

 It can be updated *after* the upgrade is complete, but won't be automatically upgraded with the rest of the system during the ELevate process.

-The same limitation applies to NGINX installations not provided through cPanel or CloudLinux mechanisms.

 ## Contribution